Zhuhai Fisher Girl

-Zhuhai Fisher Girl (珠海渔女 (Zhūhǎi Yú Nǚ)) is a statue and landmark in the Xianglu Bay area of Zhuhai, Guangdong, China.
-Commissioned ahead of the establishment of the Zhuhai Special Economic Zone, the statue was designed by Pan He based on a local legend about a celestial being who descended to the region to live as a simple fisherwoman.
-Though its cost was controversial, the statue was completed in 1982 and became part of the region's growing tourism industry.
+Zhuhai Fisher Girl (珠海渔女 (Zhūhǎi Yú Nǚ)) is a statue and landmark in the Xianglu Bay area of Zhuhai in Guangdong, China.
+Commissioned ahead of the establishment of the Zhuhai Special Economic Zone, the statue was designed by Pan He based on a local legend about a heavenly celestial being who descended to the region to live as a simple fisherwoman.
+Though its monetary cost was controversial, the statue was completed in 1982 and became part of the region's growing tourism industry.
 The statue was designated a cultural relic in 2014, and the following year the sculptor completed a companion piece with his son that depicts the fisher girl as a mother.
 A proposal has been made to expand the area around the statue into a mixed-purpose recreational area.

 Location and description

 The statue stands on a boulder in Xianglu Bay.
 It is located southeast of Zhuhai, and accessible via Qinglu Middle Road.
 A boardwalk on the shore allows for close views, and the nearby park, known as Lover's Road, contains ginkgo, white pine, elm, and locust trees.
 Admission is free of charge.